Full-Stack-Boot-Camp/.GitHub/Profile/README.md

 * **🌐 Language:** Repositories can contain one or more Language Topics.
 Each denotes a programming language that is used to within, or referred to by, the codebase.

 * **💻 Module:** Repositories that contain a Module Topic indicate notes, code snippets, or other documentation that pertains to a certain week's lesson.
-An example of a Module Topic would be `Module-11`.
+An example of a Module Topic is `Module-11`.